Maps

 Vernon in the fall means taking in autumn colours along its many lakes and trails.
 Stroll through brilliant golden foliage along the north shore of Okanagan Lake at Kin Beach and go for lakeside nature walks in Kalamalka Lake and Ellison Provincial Parks.
 Enjoy an easy walk or bike ride along the Okanagan Rail Trail, which connects Vernon to Kelowna.

-Embrace the harvest season at the annual Apple Harvest Festival in September at Davison Orchards, or check out October’s month-long Vernon Fall Festival, which brings fall-flavoured fun from wild mushroom foraging and winemakers’ dinners to family-friendly farm events and even pumpkin boat races.
+Embrace the harvest season at the annual Apple Harvest Festival in September at Davison Orchards, or check out all of the fall events happening in October including which brings fall-flavoured fun from wild mushroom foraging to family-friendly farm events including corn mazes.
 Don’t miss Planet Bee Honey Farm & Honeymoon Meadery to learn about bees and to sample honey and mead by donation.

 Side Trips: